-The financial statements of HOPE have been prepared on the accrual basis of accounting.
+The financial statements of FDDOC have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America.

 C. Basis of Presentation

 Financial statement presentation follows the recommendations of the Financial Accounting Standards Board in its Statement of Financial Accounting Standards.
 Under those standards, the Organization is required to report information regarding its financial position and activities according to two classes of net assets: